 “I’ve never been thin my whole life,” says Rebecca Ableidinger.

-But after she had her first child in 2006, Abeidinger gained a lot of weight fast.
+But after she had her first child in 2006, Rebecca gained a lot of weight — fast.
 And five years and another baby later, the weight still hadn’t come off.

 “I tried every diet out there they can sell you,” she says.
 “I didn’t have much luck with any of it.”

-“At that point, I almost felt hopeless,” says Ableidinger.
+“At that point, I almost felt hopeless,” says Rebecca.
 “I felt like I needed some kind of drastic change.”

 But there was one catch.

-“My husband, Joshua, and I wanted at least one more child,” says Ableidinger.
-“If I couldn’t have any children after having weight loss surgery, I was going to say no.”
+“My husband, Joshua, and I wanted at least one more child,” says Rebecca.
+“If I couldn’t have any children after having weight-loss surgery, I was going to say no.”

 “In general, mom and baby will actually do better during and after pregnancy if mom is lighter,” says Dr. Ciresi.
 Not only is infertility a common problem in obese women, they’re also at much higher risk of having significant complications during pregnancy and delivery.

-After talking with her husband and other friends and family, Ableidinger decided to go for it.
+After talking with her husband and other friends and family, Rebecca decided to go for it.

 “I really had nothing to lose,” she says.
 “It was going to be a huge life change for me and my family, and I was ready.”

-At Mayo Clinic Health System, all weight loss surgery candidates must complete a 12-week program called LEARN (Lifestyle Exercise Attitudes Relationships Nutrition), which explores the psychology of eating.
-In addition, there are required appointments with a dietitian, behavioral health therapist, internal medicine doctor and surgeon.
+At Mayo Clinic Health System, all weight-loss surgery candidates must complete a 12-week program called LEARN (Lifestyle Exercise Attitudes Relationships Nutrition), which explores the psychology of eating.
+In addition, there are required appointments with a dietitian, therapist, Internal Medicine doctor and surgeon.

-Dr. Ciresi says most surgery patients keep 70 percent of their excess body weight off for at least three years thanks to the rigorous nature of the LEARN program and all the preparation prior to surgery.
+Dr. Ciresi says most surgery patients keep 70% of their excess body weight off for at least three years thanks to the rigorous nature of the LEARN program and all the preparation prior to surgery.